damwhit/course-report-git-post/README.md

 Students are given a lesson during their first module to go over basic commands and workflow.
 In later modules they're graded on their ability to conduct proper pull requests and code reviews during feature development.
-We also introduce more complex worflows they may use in their future jobs.
+We also introduce more complex rebase worflows they may use in their future jobs.

 We've taught GitHub from the beginning beacuse GitHub was the first Git repo hosting service and is also the most commonly used.
 It has also been fundamental